Nasiriyah Airport: Iraq War 2003-11

-After the start of the Iraq War in 2003, Talil, now known as Ali Air Base, was used by the U.S. Air Force 332d Air Expeditionary Wing before they moved to Balad Air Base in January 2004.
+After the start of the Iraq War in 2003, Tallil, now known as Ali Air Base, was used by the U.S. Air Force 332d Air Expeditionary Wing before they moved to Balad Air Base in January 2004.
 The 726th Maintenance Battalion (Massachusetts) arrived in May 2003 to operate as the Mayor cell for LSA (Logistics Support Area) Adder.
 The 407th Air Expeditionary Group, operating C-130 Hercules cargo airplanes, then utilized the base and trained more than 100 Iraqi Airmen on how to maintain and fly the C-130 type until February 2006.
 These trainees were then designated the Iraqi Air Force 23rd Squadron and relocated to Kirkuk Air Base.

 Units from various coalition groups have used designated sections of Ali Air Base during the course of the occupation.
 Camp Terendak was used by Australian troops until the Australian Battlegroup withdrawal on June 1, 2008.
 Romanian troops used Camp Dracula until the Romanian Army withdrew in early June 2009.
 Camp Dracula was then used as the "Regional Center of Excellence for Civil Capacity".

 Ali Air Base was thereafter used primarily by U.S. forces, including elements of the U.S. Army, Air Force, the Navy, and the Marine Corps.
 Camp Adder, used by the Army, was also the home to three Provincial Reconstruction Teams for the provinces of Dhi Qar, Muthanna, and Maysan.
 The Dhi Qar team was led by Italian personnel, while the Muthanna and Maysan teams were headed by U.S. State Department officers.
 The U.S. Army Corps of Engineers Gulf Region District managed these and most other construction projects, from start to finish, 34 Field Squadron (Air Support), Royal Engineers, built accommodation and repaired the runways to make them operational for use by the U.S. Air Force during the Iraq War.